-Oily, salty, warm, and crispy tortilla chips that you get at restaurants are always so addicting.
+Oily, salty, warm, and crispy tortilla chips you get at restaurants are always so addicting.
 Now you can make your own at home!
-This recipe is super easy with only three ingredients!
-Your family will love the satisfying crunch when they bite into these homemade tortilla chips.
+No frying is necessary for this easy recipe!
+This recipe is super easy with only three ingredients, parchment paper and a baking sheet!
+Your family will love the satisfying crunch when they bite into these homemade tortilla chips, and they will want you to make several batches!
 These chips take about fifteen minutes to make and are worth the effort!

 This post may contain affiliate links.